 Thousands of visitors are injured every year at amusement parks, but the industry remains largely unregulated.
-Injured people’s lawsuits ask, How much fun is too much?
+How much fun is too much?
 How many people have to be hurt or killed because amusement parks, state fairs, carnivals, water parks, and more fail to maintain their rides and the government has failed to pass safety laws.

-Memorial Day was the unofficial kickoff of the amusement-park season.
+Memorial Day is the unofficial kickoff of the amusement-park season every year.
 As families flock to parks this summer seeking fun and excitement, government authorities and consumer advocates continue to question the safety of rides in an increasingly competitive industry.

 Most people assume that these rides are safe, but public scrutiny of amusement parks has increased dramatically since 1999, a particularly deadly year for the industry.
 With every injury or death, we want the amusement park industry to take steps to make rides safer and to prevent future incidents.
 Here are a few of the most recent serious injuries at parks:

 - A 12-year-old boy fell 200 feet to his death after slipping through a harness on the Drop Zone Stunt Tower ride at Paramount’s Great America Theme Park in Santa Clara, California.